Moselle loop Bremm

 12. Neumagen-Dhron

-A replica of the Roman wine ship “Stella Noviomagi” still takes visitors across the Moselle today.
+A replica of the Roman wine ship “Stella Noviomagi” still takes visitors across the Mosel River today.

 13. Roman Villa Urbana